LucasBussular/LucasBussular/README.md

 Analysis and System Development | AI & Data Analysis
 -----------------------------------------------

 Hello World!
-I'm Lucas, a passionate Front End Developer with a love for JavaScript.
-I'm a former architect and urbanist transitioning carrers to become the best web developer i can!
-I am currently pursuing Systems Analysis and Development while concurrently learning and enhancing my skills with JavaScript and its frameworks.
-Feel free to contact me: I'm open to new internship opportunities!
+I'm Lucas, passionate about Artificial Intelligence and Machine Learning.
+As a former architect and urbanist, I bring a unique perspective to problem-solving and design, which I now apply to AI-driven projects.
+Currently, I'm pursuing a degree in Systems Analysis and Development while deepening my understanding of AI, machine learning, and their integration with modern technologies.
+I'm eager to explore innovative solutions and am open to internship opportunities in AI and technology development.
+Let’s build the future together!

 * 🌍  I'm based in Brazil
 * 🖥️  See my portfolio at [my site](http://portfolio-lucas-bussular.vercel.app)